lauslim12/provisions/README.md

 - Settings -> Taskbar -> Automatically Hide Taskbar in Desktop
 - Allow 'night mode' to change the color of the screen to a warmer one during sunset to sunrise.
 - Tidy up taskbar and desktop icons.

-Configure Ubuntu / WSL:

 - If using WSL, install Windows Terminal for better terminal experience.

 Configure Google Chrome:

-- Log in to all of Google Accounts.
+- Log in to all of Google Accounts and all webservices that I use.
 - Setup Google Synchronization (Contacts, Drive, Calendar, and more).
 - Change Privacy and Security to Public DNS.
-- Log in to all webservices that I use (StackOverflow, LinkedIn, GitHub, etcetera).

 Configure Visual Studio Code:

 - Log in to Microsoft Account inside Visual Studio Code to sync all of my extensions and settings.
-- If somehow the settings are lost, you can use the exact same one in `dotfiles/.vscode/settings.json`.
-Take note of extensions though.
+- If somehow the settings are lost, you can use the exact same one in `dotfiles/.vscode/settings.json` and `dotfiles/.vscode/extensions.sh`.
+- Configure that by copying `settings.json`, and executing `sh dotfiles/.vscode/extensions.sh`.

 ## Next Steps